danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## One User or Many?

  This app uses [Datadog APM](https://docs.datadoghq.com/tracing/) for observability, with the [datadog gem](https://github.com/DataDog/dd-trace-rb) and auto instrumentation enabled.
-This makes any `Controller#action` available as a Resource in the Services section.
+This makes any Rails `Controller#action` available as a Resource in the Services section.

 The top of every resource page in Datadog shows some summary graphs, including the number of requests to this resource over a period of time.
-The resource page for `PagesController#unsupported_browser` in Datadog showed a sharp increase in the number of requests over the past few days:
+The resource page for `PagesController#unsupported_browser` in Datadog showed a sharp increase in the number of requests over the past week:

 ![datadog-unsupported-browser-requests-spike](../images/datadog-unsupported-browser-requests-spike.png "datadog-unsupported-browser-requests-spike")